-3. School-Based Needs Assessment and updated Action Plan

-Offerors are to include in their proposal focusing their Strategic Action Plan on at least three of the following GDOE middle schools (Grades 6-8): Agueda Johnston, Astumbo, F.B.
+- 3. School-Based Needs Assessment and updated Action Plan - Offerors are to include in their proposal focusing their Strategic Action Plan on at least three of the following GDOE middle schools (Grades 6-8): Agueda Johnston, Astumbo, F.B.
 Leon Guerrero, Inarajan, Jose Rios, L.P.
 Untalan, Oceanview, Vicente Benavente.

-Offerors will include how they will establish (or further already existing) partnerships with school administration, teachers and/or counselors to implement a school-based Needs Assessment at the start of the contract.

-Offerors are then to propose an evidence-based program (selective/indicated strategy) to be offered through 09/29/2020, along with evaluation benchmarks within this period to monitor its effectiveness and efficiency.

-The SPF-PFS 18-008 subgrant objectives are:

-- GDOE students will have an increased perception of harm towards alcohol, tobacco/nicotine and marijuana products, decreasing current youth use by 10%, and - GDOE will reduce its alcohol, tobacco/nicotine and marijuana-related offenses by 10% by addressing underlying risk and protective factors among students considered at risk.
+- b.
+Offerors will include how they will establish (or further already existing) partnerships with school administration, teachers and/or counselors to implement a school-based Needs Assessment at the start of the contract. - c.
+Offerors are then to propose the planning and implementation of the two proposed strategies scheduled through 09/29/2021, along with evaluation benchmarks within this period to monitor its effectiveness and efficiency. - d.
+The SPF-PFS 18-008 subgrant objectives are: - GDOE students will have an increased perception of harm towards alcohol and tobacco/nicotine, decreasing current youth use by 10%, and - 2) GDOE will reduce its alcohol and tobacco/nicotine-related offenses by 10% by addressing underlying risk and protective factors among students considered at risk.

-In keeping with these subgrant objectives, Offerors are also to include in their plan the proposed program approach and evaluation indicators for 09/30/20-09/29/21, 09/30/21-09/29/22 and 09/30/22-09/29/23.
-The offeror shall include a School-Based Needs Assessment Report, an updated Strategic Action Plan and updated Evaluation Plan to be submitted before 09/29/2020 and include these deliverables in their proposed timeline.
+In keeping with these subgrant objectives, Offerors are also to include in their plan the proposed program approach and evaluation indicators for 09/30/21 - 09/29/22 and 09/30/22 - 09/29/23.
+The offeror shall include a School-Based Needs Assessment Report, an updated Strategic Action Plan and updated Evaluation Plan to be submitted before 09/29/2021 and include these deliverables in their proposed timeline.